 How much do Amsterdam canal cruises actually cost?

-As of 2025, Amsterdam canal cruise prices typically range from €15–40 for standard 60-minute tours, with premium experiences between €40–80 per person.
-Budget operators usually charge €15–25, mid-range services €25–40, while luxury and private tours can reach €300–500 for small groups.
+As of 2026, Amsterdam canal cruise prices typically range from €15 to €40 for standard 60-minute tours, with premium experiences between €40 and €80 per person.
+Budget operators generally charge €15 to €25, mid-range canal boat tours €25 to €40, while private or luxury small-group cruises can reach €300 to €500 for the full boat.

 Standard cruises typically include live commentary or audio guides, while premium options may add drinks, snacks, live music, or themed experiences like Jazz Canal Cruises.
 Early morning and evening cruises often cost slightly more due to lighting and atmosphere, but advance bookings can unlock discounts.

-Budget vs. Premium Canal Cruise Experiences
+Budget vs. Premium Amsterdam Canal Cruise Experiences

 | Feature | Budget Cruises | Premium Cruises |